Peter Nicolaj Arbo: Early life

 Arbo was born in Strømsø, Drammen, Norway.
 His parents were Johannes Petersen Arbo and Anne Cathrine Arbo née Friisenberg.

 Career

 Arbo entered Collett & Sæn though his marriage to Anne Cathrine Collett.
 Founded by James Collett in Christiania in the 1690s, it had become the largest timber trading company in Norway and was also active in the shipping industry.
 Arbo later moved to Copenhagen where he was also active in the timber industry.

 Property

 Arbo acquired Gulskogen Manor at Drammen in Norway in 1794.

 He owned the Peschier House at Holmens Kanal 12 in Copenhagen as well as the country house Villa Sans Souci in Frederiksberg.
 In 1804, he purchased Aldershvile in Bagsværd.
-In 1824, e acquired the estates Lundbygård and Oremandsgaard at Præstø on the southern part of Zealand.
+In 1824, he acquired the estates Lundbygård and Oremandsgaard at Præstø on the southern part of Zealand.